roscoestar/roscoestar.github.io/_posts/2019-11-16-media-recs.markdown

 Audience: everyone

 This channel is super accessible, well-written, and well-produced.
 Each episode, one of the hosts presents an overview of a paleontological topic, from specific animal groups or adaptations, to climatic or geologic changes, to sweeping sagas of the entire history of the world.
-I really like how it starts with the very basics but ends up going pretty deeply into each topic; it also gives some time to how we know what we know based on specific fossils.
+I really like how it starts with the very basics but ends up going pretty deeply into each topic; it also devotes some time to how we know what we know based on specific fossils.
 You can find their channel [here](https://www.youtube.com/channel/UCzR-rom72PHN9Zg7RML9EbA) and their Patreon [here](https://www.patreon.com/eons).

 ### TierZoo
 Type: Youtube channel